jamis/wordsearch/README.md

 ## Caveats

-No word may be too large to fit on the grid, or an error will result.
+All words must be small enough to fit on the grid, or an error will result.
 Also, trying to fit too many words into too small of a grid may take a very long time, and will probably fail.
 If you get an error, or if the utility is taking too long to generate the puzzle, try using a larger grid size.

 ## License